 Talking about money makes many of us feel uncomfortable.
-It’s never easy to raise the topic of salary when you’re interviewing for a new role, but it’s important that you do.
-Employers expect you to, here we explore when and how to broach the topic.
+It’s never easy to raise the topic of salary when you’re interviewing for a new role, but it’s important that you do – employers expect you to.
+Here we explore when and how to approach the topic.

 Why you should talk about salary

 While it’s not always the primary factor in deciding whether you want to accept a position, Kevin Jarvis, Director of Robert Half Queensland, says being compensated fairly for your skills and experience impacts your overall job satisfaction.
 “Properly addressing or negotiating salary during the recruitment stage is critical,” he says.
 “If you’re not completely happy with your starting salary you could face a lengthy catch-up process, or worse, find yourself looking for a new role not long after joining the company.”

 Peter Bowen, a managing partner at national HR consulting firm deliberatepractice, says by proactively and accurately discussing your salary expectations with hiring managers and recruiters, you will position yourself as someone who is aware of their value.
 “By showcasing your knowledge and aligning expectations to this, you are more likely to maximise the salary you are offered,” he says.